Auburn vs. USC College Basketball BetMGM Promo Codes, Predictions & Picks - December 17

 Auburn vs. USC BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 17

-Sunday's contest between the Auburn Tigers (7-2) and the USC Trojans (5-4) at Neville Arena has a projected final score of 79-71 based on our computer prediction, with a favored Auburn squad taking home the win.
-Tipoff is at 1:00 PM ET on December 17.
+Sunday's contest features the Auburn Tigers (7-2) and the USC Trojans (5-4) matching up at Neville Arena (on December 17) at 1:00 PM ET.
+This matchup, according to our computer prediction, will result in a 79-71 victory for Auburn.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!